 Step 2: Or choose the download option.
-The download option, meanwhile, lets you create an installation media on a CD or USB on your own so you can completely erase your hard drive and “clean-install” and upgrade to Windows 10.
-You also can also double click the ISO file to mount it and open the Setup.exe file in the folder to proceed.
-However, if you choose to have an install USB is delivered, you can still do the same, as we’ll describe later.
+The download option, meanwhile, lets you create an installation media on a CD or USB so you can completely erase your hard drive, do a clean install, and upgrade to Windows 10.
+You also can double-click the ISO file to mount it and open the Setup.exe file in the folder to proceed.

-We actually have a separate guide that explains how you can do that “Clean-Install.”
-Basically, once the media is created, you’ll be able to tweak your BIOS settings so you can boot from the installer, and follow its step by step guide.
+Step 3: Tweak BIOS settings if using the USB option.
+Once the media is created, you’ll be able to tweak your BIOS settings so you can boot from the installer.
+Then, follow its step-by-step guide.

-However, regardless of which way you buy, you’ll likely get a product key in an email.
-If you’re interested in just upgrading your existing Windows 7 installation without having to erase, then continue on to the next step.
-This is a much simpler process and is a lot more foolproof.
+Step 4: Check your email.
+Regardless of which way you buy, you’ll likely get a product key in an email.
+If you’re interested in just upgrading your existing Windows 7 installation without having to erase, then continue to the next step.
+Doing so is a much simpler process and is a lot more foolproof.

-Click that option and follow through the prompts.
+Step 2: Follow the prompts.
 If you’ve obtained the Windows 10 Media Creation Tool from Microsoft online, it will need to download Windows 10 first.
 If you’re using the USB, there won’t be a wait.

 Either way, you’ll see a few prompts.
 One prompt will let you know about problematic apps or services that might conflict with Windows 10.
 It’s up to you to address these issues.

-At some point, you also might need to put in the product key that was emailed to you.
-Depending on your situation, it might not show up at all.
-But in most cases, you’ll need to input the key, if it’s not automatically pulled from your Windows 7 machine.
+Step 3: Enter the product key that Microsoft emailed to you.
+Some users have said they haven’t had to do this.
+However, in most cases, you’ll need to input the key if it’s not automatically pulled from your Windows 7 machine.

 Once you've finished setting up Windows 10, it's worth checking to see if you need to update your drivers.